itsastutiii/mehfilytics/README.md

 ```

 ## Design Rationale (BDA)
-Low-level signal processing is intentionally performed outside Spark/Hadoop, in line with best practices in Music Information Retrieval.
+Low-level signal^ processing is intentionally performed outside Spark/Hadoop, in line with best practices in Music Information Retrieval.

 Spark is used for:
 - Structured aggregation
 - Cluster validation
 - SQL-style analytics
-- Scalable querying and storage\
+- Scalable querying and storage

 The focus is methodological scalability, not dataset size.

 ## Project Status